exitus1/Video-Scripts/cms.md

 This means understanding the core tenets, and other ins and outs of the project.
 The most efficient way to learn about Decred is to visit docs.decred.org and visit the 'Getting Started' section. (show this on screen)

-3. find a part of the project you feel you have the skills to contribute to.
+- find a part of the project you feel you have the skills to contribute to.
 What kind of skillset do you possess?
 Where do you think you can contribute?
 Do you believe your work will be valuable to the project?

-4. check with Decred contractors before starting work, to avoid duplication of efforts.
+- Check with Decred contractors before starting work, to avoid duplication of efforts.
 The easiest way to reach Decred Contractors is by joining chat.decred.org which uses Matrix.
 There are specific rooms available for development, research, and marketing.

-5. Complete and submit your work.
+- Complete and submit your work.
 If it is deemed valuable by the community and current contractors, odds are you'll be brought on as a contractor.
 Now This model works well because it means the people working on Decred actually care about the project on a deeper level, and don't just see their work as a means to another monthly paycheck.
 They understand their work is helping to grow and expand the Decred ecosystem, which is something many contractors are personally invested in.

 So where does this money come from to pay Contractors?